 Beth had stayed back until N’amani coaxed her forward.
 She was the youngest of the group.
+Her fiery red curls and pixie face made her look even younger.
 She smiled at the Captain, nodded, and took a step back.
 She was quite shy, unless she was behind a camera.

 “Kell is my pilot.”

-Kell smiled and nodded, confirming what the Captain suspected.
+Kell smiled and nodded, confirming what the Captain suspects.
 He rather enjoyed these kinds of introductions.
 She’d done it again.
 He chuckled to himself.

 He was incredulous.
 First of all, Aldarans hardly ever, really never, would pilot for anyone.
 They didn’t want to be bothered with mundane flights and they didn’t at all like being told what to do.
 They were good; really good and rightfully proud of it.
 They mostly weren’t braggarts, but they knew they were exceptional.
 It was just a fact.
 Nobody, but nobody in the known universe could match the Aldarans for their navigation and piloting skills.